Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "Jason, I only got off work an hour ago! ...How big?"

 *"Apparently the Gaoians are gonna make some kind of big statement to the Dominion Security Council.
-We know it has to do with that Byron crew and the planet they were trapped on, but other than that…"*
+We know it has to do with that Byron crew and the planet they were trapped on, but other than that..."*

 "The SOR were involved too," Ava predicted.